enthought/mayavi/docs/source/mayavi/index.rst

 .. topic:: Getting started

- * To quick tour the functionalities of Mayavi, read the :ref:`learning-mayavi-by-example` section as a start.

- * To learn how to use the interactive Mayavi2 application, see the :ref:`using-the-mayavi-application` section, although :ref:`learning-mayavi-by-example` is also an excellent introduction.
+ * You want to use an interactive application to visualize your data?
+   Read the
+   :ref:`Mayavi application section <using-the-mayavi-application>`.

- * To use Mayavi as a Matlab or pylab replacement for scripting 3D plots with `numpy`, get started with the :ref:`simple-scripting-with-mlab`.
+ * You know Python and want to use Mayavi as a Matlab or pylab replacement for 3D plotting and data visualization with `numpy`?
+Get started with the :ref:`mlab section <simple-scripting-with-mlab>`.

  * Sources of inspiration may be found in the :ref:`example_gallery`, with example code.